14th National Digital Conference:

 Overview of the Day

-The National Digital Conference 2019 will bring together those people who are leading the way in creating the UK’s smartest places.
+The National Digital Conference 2019 will bring together those members of the Digital Leaders community leading the way in creating the UK’s smartest places.
 There will be keynotes from Ministers, startups and big business and an active exhibition, a chance to interact with exciting innovations and inspirational programmes on our main stage and lots of networking with delegates from across all sectors, all hosted in central London at the Congress Centre.

-The National Digital Conference: Smart Places 2030 will hear from those leading the transformation of our urban areas using Data, IOT, Infrastructure, 5G, Security, skills, geospatial data and AI to innovate in our Cities and urban communities to make them Smart Places across the UK.
+The National Digital Conference: Smart Places, will hear from those leading the transformation of our urban areas using Data, IOT, Infrastructure, 5G, Security, skills, geospatial data and AI to innovate in our Cities and urban communities to make them Smart Places across the UK.
 The day splits into three sessions:

-Smart Society will cover how our cities and urban areas need to rethink the role of public services, blue light services, infrastructure and using data to make smart decisions.
+Smart living will cover how our cities and urban areas need to rethink the role of public services, blue light services, infrastructure and using data to make smart decisions.

-Smart Business will consider what infrastructure, workspace, connectivity, transport and access to skills are needed to drive digital city economies
+Smart work will consider what infrastructure, workspace, connectivity, transport and access to skills are needed to drive digital city economies

 We are expecting our 250+ audience to be made up of central and local government, health and blue light service delegates, private sector suppliers and businesses as well as civil society and academics specialising in this complex topic.